 9.3.1 Service Description

-AT evaluations help a customer identify which AT products he or she would choose if presented with more than one product of the same type.
+AT evaluations help a customer identify which AT products he or she would choose when presented with more than one product of the same type.
 Through product demonstration, an AT evaluation gives a VR customer an opportunity to compare competing products under the guidance of an AT expert to determine which products might best address the customer's vocational and/or postsecondary needs.
 A VR counselor and customer can discuss products the customer evaluated to determine which might most help the customer meet his or her vocational goal when the customer develops his or her individualized plan for employment (IPE).
 The evaluator reports what the customer said and did when viewing a product.

 In the event a VR counselor decides to make a purchase, the customer uses the report to make an informed choice about which products to purchase.
 The evaluator's recommendation is not a recommendation to make a purchase, but rather, what to purchase in the event a VR counselor makes a purchase.